- Written by Dr.Mehmet Demircioglu

 What should I do between month four and month eight?

-If you are using minoxidil, finasteride, dutasteride, or another medical treatment, the plan should be discussed with a qualified doctor.
+If you are using minoxidil, finasteride, dutasteride, or another medical treatment, the plan should be reviewed with a qualified doctor.
 Starting, stopping, or changing doses because of anxiety can make the timeline harder to understand.

 When should I talk to my surgeon about a possible repair or second session?